170jini/170jini.github.io/_posts/2024-07-01-Jetpack-Compose-Interview.md

 3. __*What is state in Jetpack Compose?*__
 State in Jetpack Compose is a value that can change over time and triggers a recomposition of the UI when it changes.

+4. __*What is the difference between @Composable and @Preview?*__
+@Composable is a Kotlin annotation used to mark a function that describes a UI element or a group of UI elements. @Preview is a Kotlin annotation used to generate a preview of a composable function in Android Studio.

+5. __*How do you handle user input in Jetpack Compose?*__
+We can handle user input in Jetpack Compose by using state to hold the input value and attaching a callback to the UI element that triggers a state update when the input value changes.